 - "The front seats are ample-sized and quite comfortable, but the interior as a whole feels spartan and inexpensive." -- Kelley Blue Book

 - "Cabin decor emphasizes trendy style over tactile substance, but most materials are nice enough for the price.
-Hard plastic dominates, but is nicely textured, and modest soft-touch surfacing appears on the dash top and door panels.
-The cloth upholstery looks a bit ‘industrial’ but also durable, and it feels better than the fabrics used in some rival minicars." -- Consumer Guide (2013)
+Hard plastic dominates, but is nicely textured, and modest soft-touch surfacing appears on the dash top and door panels." -- Consumer Guide (2013)

 - "A high-style dashboard offers a large, legible speedometer and a smaller, less easily read tachometer, fuel, and temperature gauges.
 Climate controls involve three rotary knobs with inset switches; all stack ahead of the shift lever and are easy to reach and operate." -- Consumer Guide (2013)

 - "With the rear seats up, cargo capacity is nearly nonexistent.
-If this were our daily driver, we'd just leave the rear seats folded to create a larger hull that accommodates several grocery bags." -- Kelley Blue Book
+We'd opt for more cargo space and just leave the rear seats folded flat." -- Kelley Blue Book

-- "Regular accessories - cellphone chargers, sunglasses and the like - will have to compete for space in the door pockets - no center console or glove compartment leave cabin storage as thin as Gandalf's staff.
-And with just a single center cupholder, you and your passenger will battle for Middle-earth over whose Starbucks gets the spot." -- Cars.com (2012)
+- "Regular accessories - cellphone chargers, sunglasses and the like - will have to compete for space in the door pockets - no center console or glove compartment leave cabin storage as thin as Gandalf's staff." -- Cars.com (2012)